jd12/StudentLog-2020-2021/README.md

 #2: Work cooperatively and collaboratively with peers).
 When you post your
 question, be sure to include as many details as possible for reproducing the issue you're having.
 Screenshot are highly encouraged!

-If you would like to meet to discuss synchronously, first, look at [Mx.
-Collard's Calendar](http://tinyurl.com/mx-collard-calendar), then send them an email with at least two proposed times you would like to meet.